Alternative versions of Thor (Marvel Comics): Jane Foster

 Marvel announced that in October 2014 there will be a new Thor who is female.
-As revealed in the aftermath of the Original Sin storyline, Thor lost his ability to wield Mjolnir, which was later found by Jane Foster who obtains Thor's power and his name.
-Thor, unaware of his successor's identity and believing Jane Foster would not be able to use Mjolnir due to her cancer, used the battle axe Jarnbjorn.
+As revealed in the aftermath of the Original Sin storyline, Thor lost his ability to wield Mjolnir, which was later found by Jane Foster, who obtains Thor's power and his name.
+Thor, unaware of his successor's identity and believing Foster would not be able to use Mjolnir due to her cancer, uses the battle axe Jarnbjorn in place of Mjolnir.